googlefonts/Merriweather-Sans/README.md

 - Updated copyright notices to include GIT url
 - Inserted missing Caret data into Roman Source file ( remove since it seems to create an error in Fontmake?)
 - Possible future work: round UPM from 1000 to 2000.
-- Possible future work: cdGenerate and post OTFs.
+- Possible future work: Generate and post OTFs.

 1 April 2019 (Eben Sorkin) Merriweather Sans v1.006